alessandro-gentilini/knuth-interview-2006/README.md

 writing music.
 I wrote a five-minute musical comedy for our fraternity to perform at the whatever they call it, the oh, I forget what it was;
 it was an annual thing, where each fraternity would put on some kind of a skit.
-Varsity Day, or something, I can’t remember what we called it.
+Varsity Day, or something, I can't remember what we called it.
 And we would go to a theatre in downtown Cleveland and perform for whoever wanted to listen in.
 I wrote this five-minute musical comedy called “Nebbish Land”, based on nebbishes, you know, these were popular in the Greeting Card Industry at the time.
-And that I still have the score for, so maybe I’ll, maybe I’ll put some of the music for that in my book on fun and games.
+And that I still have the score for, so maybe I'll, maybe I'll put some of the music for that in my book on fun and games.

 [16 - Taking graduate classes at Case](http://webofstories.com/play/17075)